All Products

 Reduce the adverse effect of occasional DNS resolution timeouts caused by IPVS defects

 If the load balancing mode of kube-proxy is set to IPVS in your cluster, DNS resolution timeouts may occur when CoreDNS pods are scaled in or restarted.
-The issues are caused by the kernel bugs of Linux.
+This issue is caused by defects in the community Linux kernel.
 For more information, see IPVS.

 You can use the following methods to reduce the adverse effect of these issues: